On the Beilinson-Bloch conjecture over function fields: Abstract

 \section{Abstract}

 Let $k$ be a field and $X$ a smooth projective variety over $k$.
 When $k$ is a number field, the Beilinson--Bloch conjecture relates the ranks of the Chow groups of $X$ to the order of vanishing of certain $L$-functions.
 We consider the same conjecture when $k$ is a global function field, and give a criterion for the conjecture to hold for $X$, extending an earlier result of Jannsen.
-As an application, we provide a new proof of a theorem of Geisser connecting the Tate conjecture over finite fields and the Birch and Swinnerton-Dyer conjecture over function fields.
+As a first application, we provide a new proof of a theorem of Geisser connecting the Tate conjecture over finite fields and the Birch and Swinnerton-Dyer conjecture over function fields.

 We then prove the Tate conjecture for a product of a smooth projective curve with a power of a CM elliptic curve over any finitely generated field, and thus deduce special cases of the Beilinson--Bloch conjecture.
-In the process we obtain a conditional answer to a question of Moonen on the Chow groups of powers of ordinary CM elliptic curves over arbitrary fields.
+Via related arguments, we obtain a conditional answer to a question of Moonen on the Chow groups of powers of ordinary CM elliptic curves over arbitrary fields.